dask/dask/docs/source/spec.rst

    >>> get(dsk, 'w')
    6

-Additionally if given a ``list`` get should simultaneously acquire values for multiple keys
+Additionally if given a ``list``, get should simultaneously acquire values for multiple keys:

 .. code-block:: python

    >>> get(dsk, ['x', 'y', 'z'])
    [1, 2, 3]

-Because we accept lists of keys as keys we support nested lists.
+Because we accept lists of keys as keys, we support nested lists.

 .. code-block:: python